 Morena is the Spanish word for brunette.
-Brunettes have been pouring freshly brewed coffee on their hair for centuries to help transform flat brown tones into shiny, rich color and maybe even do away with some of those pesky gray strands.
+Brunettes have been pouring freshly brewed coffee on their hair for centuries to help transform flat brown tones into shiny, warmer, rich color and maybe even do away with some of those pesky gray strands.

 The warm sensuous essential oil blend of clove, lavender, patchouli and ylang ylang blends nicely with a hint of coffee, promotes natural moisture balance, and is beneficial for dry and damaged hair.